 I must say that we were very lucky, because on each of the two sessions, at dawn and in the afternoon, we had two appearances, each lasting about 20 minutes.
 At the closest point, the Moose was less than 30 feet away.
 And towards the end, a young Red Deer hind turned up just where the late afternoon sun hit.
 A magical end to a productive day.

 Moose are usually very shy animals.

 Photographing Musk Ox in winter out in the open is truly very different to most of the trips available today.
 There is no snowmobile to take you to the shoot each way, no cozy bed to climb into at night, and certainly no fancy restaurant in sight.
 But what you do get, is a unique experience that will stay with you for a lifetime.
 What I’m particularly proud of, is that we were photographing wildlife with little to no impact.
 Even though it’s hard work getting around, I fully support the ban on motorized vehicles in these national parks.

 My sincere thanks to Celia, Linda and Arun – it was tough up there and you handled it like troopers.
 And of course Sig and Tell, for your expertise, help and fantastic company.

-If you want to try something different and you think you have what it takes, then consider joining us next year on our Musk Ox & Winter Wildlife Tour.
+If you want to try something different and you think you have what it takes, then consider joining us on this special Musk Ox Winter Tour.